Theastralcrab/Theastralcrab/README.md

 D3rlord3/Derek, The King in Yellow/Hastur, Averythemayo/Avery - SF/DAWTDE (A PEAK Minecraft ARG)

-Arthur Lester - Malevolent Podcast (Peak podcast also relating to the King in Yellow)
+Arthur Lester, John Doe/The King in Yellow - Malevolent Podcast (Peak podcast also relating to the King in Yellow)

 Bereavement!Tale characters (An UT Roleplay AU.
 Papyrika supremacy LOL) Names will usually have BT!AU - ASK ME ANYTHING ON PAPYRIKA'S STRAWPAGE 2ND STRAWPAGE LINK!!)